WISE OWL EXERCISES

 Clicking on the button shown should generate a list of Friday 13ths, then set this list as the data source for the listbox.

-Some hints on how to proceed are shown overleaf.
+Some hints on how to proceed are shown below.

 You can use the AddMonths method to add a given number of calendar months on to any given date.
 You may also find this code excerpt useful: